 - 2 cups long-grain rice cooked and chilled

 - 1 tablespoon light soy sauce or more depending on taste

 - 1 tablespoon low sodium light dark soy sauce

 - Ground black pepper

 - 1 cup leftover chicken or whatever meat you want to use

-Heat your wok over high heat (although not all the way up) for a couple minutes.
+Heat your wok over high heat (although not all the way up) for a couple of minutes.
 Add about a tablespoon of oil (it will get smoky).

 Pour in the eggs and scramble, scraping the bits that stick to the wok.
 Once cooked, remove from the wok and set aside.